opentrace-community/opentrace-cloud-functions/README.md

 ```
 Once deployed, view the Functions in [Firebase console](https://console.firebase.google.com/) or at [GCP Cloud Functions](https://console.cloud.google.com/functions/list).

-If you have set up either the [Android app](https://github.com/opentrace-community/opentrace-android) or [iOS app](https://github.com/opentrace-community/opentrace-ios), you can test the functions by opening the app, going through the registration and verify that the app displays a pin code in the Upload page.
+If you have set up either the [Android app](https://github.com/opentrace-community/opentrace-android) or [iOS app](https://github.com/opentrace-community/opentrace-ios), you can test the functions by opening the app, going through the registration and verifying that the app displays a pin code in the Upload page.